 Below your tongue is a horseshoe-shaped area of tissue known as the floor of the mouth.
 This flat area of soft tissue has a separate rising fold of tissue that connects it to the underside of the tongue, known as the lingual frenulum.
-The plica fimbriata consists of two raised folds that are located on both sides of where the lingual frenulum connects to the tongue, as seen in an illustration from StatPearls.
+The plica fimbriata consists of two raised folds located on both sides of where the lingual frenulum connects to the tongue.

 Plica Fimbriata and Your Salivary System

-As a presentation from Semmelweis University outlines, the plica fimbriata is part of the salivary gland system in your mouth.
-The saliva that is produced near the floor of the mouth comes through the salivary glands and drains under the tongue through the sublingual and submandibular ducts.
+The plica fimbriata is part of the salivary gland system in your mouth.
+The saliva produced near the floor of the mouth comes through the salivary glands and drains under the tongue through the sublingual and submandibular ducts.
 The plica fimbriata is one location where these ducts open to release saliva in the mouth.

 The salivary gland and duct system under your tongue can be disturbed by various oral health problems.
-If a salivary gland gets blocked by a calcified formation, also known as a salivary stone, the area can become painful and swollen, according to Johns Hopkins Medicine.
-The stones — also called sialolithiasis — occur in the submandibular gland about 80% of the time.
+If a salivary gland gets blocked by a calcified formation, also known as a salivary stone, the area can become painful and swollen leading to plica fimbriata.

-If you think that you have a salivary stone, you should seek immediate care from your physician or dental professional.
+If you think you have a salivary stone, you should seek immediate care from your physician or dental professional.
 Sialolithiasis can be diagnosed with an ultrasound or a computerized tomography scan.
-Oftentimes, applying moist heat and massaging the salivary gland can help to relieve this condition.
-Anti-inflammatory medications, such as ibuprofen, can also help to reduce the swelling and pain associated with salivary stones.
+Often, applying moist heat and massaging the salivary gland can help to relieve this condition.
+Anti-inflammatory medications, such as ibuprofen can also help to reduce the swelling and pain associated with salivary stones.

 If these first-line measures do not alleviate the condition, you may require surgery.
-As the Cleveland Clinic explains, if the stone is located near the surface, your doctor or dentist may be able to remove it in a quick in-office procedure.
+Your doctor or dental professional may be able to remove it in a quick in-office procedure if the stone is located near the surface.
 This would involve using local anesthesia and making a small incision to the area.
 If the stone is deep in the tissue, your doctor would possibly need to use a technique called salivary sialendoscopy.
 This involves using a tiny scope to visualize the duct while using a special tool to retrieve the stone.
 In most cases, patients recover well with no further issues.